DeepBlockChain/deepblockchain.github.io/README.md

 to show awesome graphics of login in HackBase Database.
 For example in Kali Linux.

 # Design Base
-This have been crafted with CSS and Cool JS developed by earlyhacker on codepen.
+This have been crafted with CSS and Cool JS.
 Hence it's licence under MIT, so can be used by any developer and programmer.
 Version 1.0

 # Added circleci for build debug